-6.3-4 Receipt, Use and Safeguarding of Keys
+6.3.4 Receipt, Use and Safeguarding of Keys

-- A. Based on the Post Orders and coordination with the COTR, security guards will be responsible for receiving and using keys and access control devices (i.e., "key cards," lock combinations) that are issued for the guards' use.
+Based on the Post Orders and coordination with the COTR, security guards will be responsible for receiving and using keys and access control devices (i.e., "key cards," lock combinations) that are issued for the guards' use.
 Keys and access control devices shall be safeguarded and secured as sensitive assets as directed by Post Orders.
-All keys and access control devices are the property of the Government and are to be returned to the issuing agency at the termination of the Contract. - B. Security guards shall not be permitted to remove the keys and other access control devices from the facility premises unless specifically authorized by the COTR.
-Keys or access control devices that are missing, lost, unusable, and/or stolen shall be immediately reported to the FPS MegaCenter, the COTR, and the security guard's supervisor as soon as the security guard detects the loss or the problem.
+All keys and access control devices are the property of the Government and are to be returned to the issuing agency at the termination of the Contract.